mlab-mashfiqun/learning/DailyUpdate.md

 I learned how to embed H2 Database, what DataSources are and used JdbcTemplate and @Transactional to get a taste of Spring's transaction management.
 I learned how Spring Boot actually does a lot of the configurations itself - embedding Tomcat, generating certain @Beans automatically and how it makes dependency management much easier.
 - **July 14**: I saw some internal Spring Boot code, how AutoConfigurations worked and wrote a simple AutoConfiguration of my own to test it out.
 Learned how to connect repositories to a project by interfacing the CrudRepository of Spring Data JDBC.
 Learned a couple of more JOINs.
+- **July 15**: Learned about Collections, Lambdas, Streams, Optionals, working with dates/times and much more.
+Started working on the project proposal as well.